Houlak/.github/.github/pull_request_template.md

 - [ ] This PR can be merged by anyone after 2 approvals
 - [ ] This PR can only be merged by the author

+⚠️‼️ If you're merging into a `base` branch type, do not squash merge!!!
+Do a regular merge commit instead.
+Squash merge should only be used when merging to `dev`.

 ## Visual Documentation (if needed)
 * If visuals are a part of this PR, include before and/or after screenshots or recordings.